Bella Thorne Defends Selena Gomez After Her Wardrobe Malfunction

-Despite her, oftentimes, ~controversial~ behavior, Bella Thorne knows what’s right—especially when it comes to her friends.
-So, when the 19-year-old saw that her longtime pal—and fellow Disney Channel alum—Selena Gomez was getting slut-shamed left and right for a recent wardrobe malfunction, she knew she couldn’t keep quiet.
+Despite her oftentimes ~controversial~ behavior, Bella Thorne knows what’s right—especially when it comes to her friends.
+So, when the 19-year-old saw that her longtime pal and fellow Disney Channel alum Selena Gomez was on the receiving end of slut-shaming for a recent wardrobe malfunction, she knew she couldn’t keep quiet.

 The situation occurred earlier this week when Gomez and unconfirmed (but practically confirmed) boyfriend, The Weeknd, braved the public for a rare romantic outing.
 Everything seemed fine, until the pair were bombarded by paparazzi as they were leaving the restaurant.
 That was when the “Bad Liar” singer, unfortunately, suffered a wardrobe malfunction—which was totally because of the paps and not Gomez’s fault at all.